Structural Steel Design Awards 2011

 His experience both as a user of standards and as a committee and board member helped him to bring a new focus on market relevance and he is credited with bringing global success to the organization.
 Establishing it as a world leader in its field, as well as making it profitable, has been almost unique among national standards bodies.

 Since 2003 he has operated his own consultancies, Eurocode Consultants, and DWL Consultants, in the fields of company management, and certification.

 He is an Arup Fellow.
 He joined the firm directly from university and for over 40 years has worked in Arup offices, and on projects, around the world, most recently on buildings in the transport sector.

 He is the Chairman of the SCI, a Fellow of the Royal Academy of Engineering and a Member of The Institution of Structural Engineers.

-He is currently Director in charge of WEA’s Crossrail Liverpool Street Station Project and a number of major sport and commercial developments.
+He is currently Director in charge of WEA’s Crossrail Liverpool Street Station Project, the proposed new cable car crossing over the River Thames and a number of major sport and commercial developments.